-Let’s cast our minds back to the women’s Olympic qualifying event in Valencia last summer (the soon-to-be disbanded finals of the World League semi-finals, if you must).
+Let’s cast our minds back to the women’s Olympic qualifying event in Valencia last summer.

 Midway through the week, GB women had a day off and a recovery session at a local indoor pool.
 Buddy Holly was playing over the speakers, elderly locals were enjoying a water aerobics class and the pool attendant was castigating me for not wearing a swim cap.
 Yes, this correspondent happened to be doing lengths at the time.